ChimerasBox-DevTeam/.github/profile/README.md

-# The Dev team for Just Another EXE Mod.
+# The Dev team for Chimera's Box.
 Here you can find the repos for the the mod.
 ## The Directors:
 SpeedyVibes